Social Media Marketing and promotion can be a bit difficult to navigate.

 Well, there are two times that you should:

-Seems simplistic doesn’t it?
+Seems simple doesn’t it?

 That’s because it is.

-When you are all done with a fresh, juicy and entertaining piece of content, don’t put it off!
+When you are all done with a fresh, juicy, and entertaining piece of content, don’t put it off!

 Let your audience know about it and post it to your Social Media network.